What Causes Inflammation? 7 Key Contributors

 Risks of Chronic Inflammation

 Chronic inflammation can be extremely harmful to your health.
-Research shows that it is an unresolved inflammatory response is likely to be involved from the early stages of disease development (1).
+Research shows that an unresolved inflammatory response is likely to be involved from the early stages of disease development (1).

 The Problems with Chronic Inflammation